 - REVlite midsole foam

 Made to Eliminate Heel Strike

 Heel strike is one of the worst practices that people developed over the years because of poorly designed shoes.
-New Balance made it possible to allow the users to eliminate heel strike by tweaking the heel-to-toe drop.
+New Balance made it possible to allow users to eliminate heel strikes by tweaking the heel-to-toe drop.
 Heel-to-toe drop standards in the shoe manufacturing industry range from 8-12 mm.
 This standard, however, may not be suitable for those who really want to correct their running gait.

 4mm Heel Toe Differential